We introduced Waterfall, Agile, and DevOps in three previous articles, focusing primarily on their history, advantages, and core principles.

 - The Hybrid model is not in scope for this discussion.
 The reader, however, will recognize this model’s challenges after carefully considering the difficulties of its roots, Waterfall and Agile.

 - The assessment will look at six requirements for each methodology: accessibility, team structure and maturity, infrastructure and tools, scalability (vertical and horizontal), cost of change, software architecture and design.

 2.2 Terms and Definitions

 The only terms in this article that require additional clarifications are:

 - Vertical scalability — refers to the ability of a delivery methodology to work on different levels, for example, on the technical and management level.

 - Horizontal scalability — in this context, refers to the ability of a delivery methodology to function across different teams or project streams.

-- cost of change — represents the effort you need to invest in fixing a problem or updating an existing feature, and it is the total effort to redesign, reimplement, and restest an updated version of the product.
+- Cost of change — represents the effort you need to invest in fixing a problem or updating an existing feature.
+It is the total effort to redesign, reimplement, and restest an updated version of the product.